panoptesDev/Safecoin/docs/src/wallet-guide/solflare.md

 to verify that the download was saved correctly.

 **NOTE: If you lose your Keystore file or the password used to encrypt it, any funds in that wallet will be lost permanently.
-Neither the Safecoin team nor the SafeFlare developers can help you recover lost keys.**
+Neither the Panoptis team nor the SafeFlare developers can help you recover lost keys.**

 You may want to consider saving a backup copy of your Keystore file on an